speedbreakers/contentshop/docs/how-to-add-a-workflow.md

 Some workflows need multiple model calls / steps (e.g. garment pipelines).
 For these, a workflow can provide:
 - `execute({ teamId, productId, variantId, requestOrigin, authCookie?, moodboard?, input, numberOfVariations })`

-When `execute()` is present, the API will call it instead of the prompt-only executor.
+When `execute()` is present, the background job worker will call it instead of the prompt-only executor.

 Notes:
 - `authCookie` is passed by the API so pipeline steps can fetch **same-origin private URLs** (e.g. `/api/uploads/.../file`) without 401s.